-Welcome to Mobility, Urban Systems and Equity (MUSE) – Nebiyou Tilahun’s research group based in the Department of Urban Planning and Policy at University of Illinois Chicago.
-Our group is interested in travel behavior, accessibility, equity and the social and economic dimensions of place and urban transportation.
+Welcome to the Mobility, Urban Systems and Equity Lab – Nebiyou Tilahun’s research group based in the Department of Urban Planning and Policy at University of Illinois Chicago.
+We are interested in travel behavior, accessibility, equity and the social and economic dimensions of place and urban transportation.
 Please see our recent activities below and use the tabs at the top to explore our work.

 In the News